Mokura/gomatic-presets/README.md

 # Gauge-O-Matic Presets
 Fancy new gauges for your favorite Final Fantasy XIV jobs.
 Some gauges might arrive later, largely due to personal lack of skill with some jobs.
+Suggestions are welcome!

 ## How to Use
 1. Open the Gauge-O-Matic menu with /gomatic.